-To ensure it is as easy as possible for schools and colleges to engage with the University, each Oxford College is now linked with a number of local authorities across the UK.
+To ensure it is as easy as possible for schools and colleges to engage with the University, each Oxford college is now linked with a number of local authorities across the UK.
 As part of this, St John’s College is particularly happy to receive enquiries from schools in the London boroughs of Harrow and Ealing, and from Brighton & Hove, East Sussex and West Sussex.
-Find out or more information about link colleges please click here.
+Find out more information about link colleges here.

 Events and visits for pre-16 students